martin-brennan/writing.martin-brennan.com/_posts/2016-12-29-2017-goals-and-sub-goals.md

 **Goal 5 - Spend more quality time with my sons.**

 This is going great as well.
 I get to spend quite a lot of time with my boys, and it is wonderful to see them grow and change.
 As any parent knows there are rocky patches and ups and downs, but despite those I love the boys more than anything.
-We will all be going to Japan next May as one big family, visiting Osaka, Nara, and Kyoto, which will be ana amazing experience.
-I've also started working one day a week on Wednesday, so I get to drop them off and pick them up from daycare on that day.
+We will all be going to Japan next May as one big family, visiting Osaka, Nara, and Kyoto, which will be an amazing experience.
+I've also started working from home one day a week on Wednesday, so I get to drop them off and pick them up from daycare on that day.

 ### 2017 Goals